robguderian/cs-tech-primer/docs/4_quality_code/readme.md

 And, you probably believe in yourself that you did it right every time.
 Or, you're sloppy and don't care.

-Now what if you're in a group project together.
-Your code will be wholly unreadable.
-It will switch between good, proper code... and :poop:.
+Now what if a tidy coder and a sloppy coder are in a group project together.
+The code will be wholly unreadable.
+It will switch between good, proper code... and 💩.

 Programming cruft
 -----------------